enthusi/longan_mandelbrot/README.md

 ## What is this?

 A simple test case to compute and render a fast mandelbrot zoomer to the 160x80 LCD display of the Longan Nano board.
-It relies on the setup and environment of gd32vf103inator
+It relies on the setup and environment of [gd32vf103inator].

+mandelfp() Code: Martin Wendt

 ## License